sculptor/sculptor.github.io/documentation/developers-guide.md

 1. Constraint validation again.

 1. Now the actual generation of Java code and configuration files begin.
 It is done with code generation templates written in [Xtends template expressions](http://www.eclipse.org/xtend/documentation.html#templates).
-The templates extract values from the model and uses [Xtend extension methods](http://www.eclipse.org/xtend/documentation.html#extensionMethods) and Java helper classes.
+The templates extract values from the model and use [Xtend extension methods](http://www.eclipse.org/xtend/documentation.html#extensionMethods) and Java helper classes.

-1. Properties of technical nature, which don't belong in the DSL or meta model, are used by the templates and the helpers.
+1. [Properties](#generator-properties) of technical nature, which don't belong in the DSL or meta model, are used by the templates and the helpers.

 ## Generator Properties